Volvo 240 Hydraulic

 ![]() |

-Let me back up a bit before I get to
+Let me BACK UP a bit before I get to

-my hydraulic clutch stuff.
-This is the "heavier" 8.5 inch clutch I put into my 245 way back in 2004 when I first installed a T5 transmission into my old 245 Turbo with the 2.6 liter stroker.
+the hydraulic clutch info.
+This is the "heavier" or "stiffer" modified 8.5 inch clutch I put into my 245 way back in 2004 when I first installed the T5 transmission into behind 2.6 liter stroker.
 This clutch was "custom" made from Clutchnet in SoCal.
-It failed because it had major slipping in freeway gears under boost.
-So Clutchnet made a custom much stiffer one. ![]() |
+It failed badly because it had major slipping in freeway gears under boost.
+So Clutchnet said "Oops, sorry."
+Then they made a new custom clutch that was a lot stiffer (below). |

 |